AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/getting-started-guide-for-sales-connect-admins.md

 To learn more about how to connect to Marketo and grant sales users access to the connection, click here.

-## Installing Salesforce Customization Package {#installing-salesforce-customization-package}
+## Installing [!DNL Salesforce] Customization Package {#installing-salesforce-customization-package}

 Part of ensuring sales is enabled for success means having the right capabilities in their primary workspace.
 The Sales Connect customization package allows engagement capabilities and key sales activity attributes to be accessible from Salesforce.

-To learn more about installing the Sales Connect Customization [click here](/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-customization/sales-connect-customizations-for-crm.md).
+To learn more about installing the [!DNL Sales Connect] Customization [click here](/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-customization/sales-connect-customizations-for-crm.md).

 ## Testing in Sandbox {#testing-in-sandbox}

-For teams who want to test Marketo Sales Connect with their Marketo Sandbox, an additional Sales Connect account can be provisioned upon request.
+For teams who want to test Marketo Sales Connect with their Marketo Sandbox, an additional [!DNL Sales Connect] account can be provisioned upon request.
 This is only for customers who have purchased a Marketo Sandbox, or those who have it as part of their Marketo bundle.
 If you’re interested in acquiring a Sandbox, please contact your Marketo Account Manager.

 >[!NOTE]
 >
->You cannot provision a Sales Connect account with the same email ID to multiple instances.
-This means if you want to have an extra Sales Connect account to test with your Marketo Sandbox instance, you’ll need to use a different email ID in each of the accounts.
+>You cannot provision a [!DNL Sales Connect] account with the same email ID to multiple instances.
+This means if you want to have an extra [!DNL Sales Connect] account to test with your Marketo Sandbox instance, you’ll need to use a different email ID in each of the accounts.

 >[!MORELIKETHIS]
 >